Larry P. Arnn

 Larry Paul Arnn (born October 8, 1952) is an American educator and academic.
 He has served as the twelfth president of private Hillsdale College in Hillsdale, Michigan, since May 2000.

 Early life and education

 Arnn was born October 8, 1952, in Pocahontas, Arkansas.
-He attended Arkansas State University in Jonesboro, where he received a BA degree in political science and accounting in 1974.
-He earned two graduate degrees in government from Claremont Graduate School: an M.A. degree in 1976 and a Ph.D. degree in 1985.
-From 1977 to 1980, Arnn studied international history at the London School of Economics in London and then modern history at Worcester College, Oxford.
+He attended Arkansas State University in Jonesboro, where he received a B.A. degree in political science and accounting in 1974.
+He earned two graduate degrees in government from Claremont Graduate School: an M.A. degree in government in 1976 and a Ph.D. degree in government in 1985.
+From 1977 to 1980, Arnn studied international history at the London School of Economics and then modern history at Worcester College, Oxford.

 As a graduate student in England, Arnn was the research director for Sir Martin Gilbert, the official biographer of Winston Churchill, editing the final six document volumes of the Churchill biography.

 Career

 In 1980, Arnn became an editor for Public Research, Syndicated in the U.S. He was one of four founders of the Claremont Institute in Claremont, California, and served as its president from 1985 to 2000.
 In 2000, he was named the 12th president of Hillsdale College.
 In 2001, he committed to raising $400 million for the college's Founders Campaign.
 Since becoming the college's president, several new buildings have been built on the campus.

 In 2002, Arnn was appointed a trustee at The Heritage Foundation.
 In 2012, the foundation offered its presidency to him, but he instead opted to remain in academia and the foundation instead hired Jim DeMint, a U.S. Senator from South Carolina, as its president.

 Arnn is a member of the board of directors of the Henry Salvatori Center for the Study of Individual Freedom in the Modern World at Claremont McKenna College in Claremont, the Center for Individual Rights in Washington, D.C., the Claremont Institute, and a member of the board of advisors of the Landmark Legal Foundation.
 He is a member of the Mont Pelerin Society in Lubbock, Texas; the Churchill Centre in Washington D.C., and the Philanthropy Roundtable in D.C.
 As of 2014, he was listed as a member of the Council for National Policy also in Washington D.C.

 In December 2020, he was appointed chair of the 1776 Commission, an advisory committee on patriotic education, but the commission was immediately terminated by President Joe Biden on the first day of his presidency.